ViktorooReps/overseer/README.md

 # Overseer
 Overseer is a lightweight command-line tool for monitoring GPU memory usage and receiving real-time alerts via Telegram.
-Designed for researchers, developers, and system admins working with shared GPU servers.
+Designed for researchers, developers, and system admins working with shared or remote GPU servers.
 Overseer notifies you when GPUs become available or when processes start or stop.
 With a simple setup and minimal overhead, it helps you make the most of your computing resources without constantly checking `nvidia-smi`.

 ### Setup
 1. Set up your bot following instructions [here](https://core.telegram.org/bots#6-botfather), get your api token for it.